▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Character and skills “Serbian tricolour hound”

 The breed is characterized by an intense temperament, always reliable and very loyal in his relationship with his pack.
-However, the Serbian tricolour hound also has a very friendly nature.
+But, the Serbian tricolour hound also has a very friendly nature.
 On the one hand, dogs are suitable as watchdogs.
 On the other hand, can be used for dressage.

 The Serbian tricolour hound is hard-working and optimally equipped to work even on difficult terrain.
 Due to its attentive and excellent eyes and its high performance, is an ideal hunting dog.

 If you get a Serbian tricolour hound, you will get a breed that will be a friendly and obedient companion dog.
 He always tries to please his owner.
-However, the prerequisite for this is that it is sufficiently busy when not used for hunting.
+But, the prerequisite for this is that it is sufficiently busy when not used for hunting.

 Images “Serbian tricolour hound”